MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 * No more having to choose, case by case, which way has the less problems.
   Just use `#where_assoc_*` each time and avoid every problems.
-* Less raw SQL means less code, more clarity and less maintenance.
+* Need less raw SQL, which means less code, more clarity and less maintenance.
-* Powerful scopes without traps.
+* Allows powerful scopes without traps.
 * Handles recursive associations correctly.
+* Handles has_one correctly.

 ## Short version